aaronc/freactive.core/UI-SPEC.md

 * A **common set of reactive data types (atom, cursor, expression, etc.)** will be used so that state-management is decoupled from rendering
 * **Functions can be bound as event handlers or lifecycle callbacks using attributes** (or Clojure metadata if needed)

+**Guiding Principles:**
+* Favor simple and consistent patterns wherever possible
+* Utilize as much as much possible the idioms already present in Clojure core

-Platforms that could conceivabily be targeted:
+Platforms that could conceivabily be targeted include:

-By ClojureScript: the DOM, of course, but also Qt/QML (for native + iOS & Android apps), Canvas, WebGL, Windows Metro, etc.
+By ClojureScript: the DOM, of course, but also Qt/QML (for native + iOS & Android apps), Canvas, WebGL, WinRT.

-By Clojure: JavaFX, Processing/Quil, WPF, etc.
+By Clojure: JavaFX, Processing/Quil, WPF, WinRT.

 Implementations already exist for the DOM ([freactive][freactive]) and JavaFX ([fx-clj][fx-clj] - only attribute binding supported for now).